Research

 Can you believe it’s that easy to know all the ATS resume keywords the hiring manager wants to see?

-Now, you know how to use ATS keywords for your resume application so you can secure your next job.
+Now, you know how to use ATS keywords for your resume application so you can secure your next interview.

 For your resume to optimize ATS keywords in the best way, you just need to show that you have what the employers are looking for.
 Not only will you beat the applicant tracking system, but you’ll demonstrate a high level of expertise and understanding.